 64B.
 Copies of standards to be kept and made available to public

-The Commissioner of Health is to cause a copy of every standard referred to in this Act to be kept at the prescribed office of the department and to be available for inspection free of charge by members of the public at that office during normal office hours.
+The CEO is to cause a copy of every standard referred to in this Act to be kept at the prescribed office of the department and to be available for inspection free of charge by members of the public at that office during normal office hours.

 [Section 64B inserted by No. 48 of 1995 s.
-38.]
+38; amended by No. 28 of 2006 s.
+282.]

 Appendix A